 At birth, ALL Champagne horses have blue eyes.
 These begin to change between 2 and 6 months of age and finally settle on a light amber color.
 Their skin is pink when born, but slowly begins to freckle in varying degrees on the muzzle, around the eyes, in between and under back legs, and anywhere that the hair is fine and skin is visible.
 The hair is extremely smooth texture and has a sheen almost like the clearcoat on a new automobile.
 Once you see one, there is no mistaking it for anything else.

 Back to Top

 Thank you for visiting.
-Please check out the rest of our Website using the links bar at the top
+Please check out the rest of my Website using the links bar at the top

 of this page.
 You'll find Horses for Sale (including pictures and videos),